 As a financial planning and investment services associate, Diana supports Richard, our lead advisor, with all aspects of wealth management including investment research, data gathering, meeting preparation, client communication, retirement planning, and client account maintenance.
 Diana also assists in writing and editing our newsletter and website content.
 Additionally, she participates in business development activities to attract clients.
 All client relationships are handled on a team basis, and our financial planning and investment services associate is a key member of the team.

 Diana was born in Bogota, Colombia.
 After graduating from high school, she came to the U.S. in 2006 to learn English and pursue her education goals.
 She attended a language academy in San Luis Obispo, California, where she became proficient in the English language and took the TOEFL (Test of English as a Foreign Language) exam in order to attend college.
 She graduated with honors from Missouri-based Columbia College in 2013 with a BS in business administration and majors in marketing, management, human resources, and international business.
 Once Diana decided to stay in the U.S., she put a plan in motion to bring her father, mother, and brother.
 Three years ago, Diana was able to move her family to California.

 Diana’s goal is to earn a CERTIFIED FINANCIAL PLANNER™ certification in order to help others reach their financial and personal goals.
 Diana holds her FINRA Series 7 and 66 securities registrations and insurance license and is a California notary public.

 Before joining the financial industry, Diana worked at a local family-owned pharmacy in Monterey, California, in the accounting and medical billing department.
-This experience gave Diana the opportunity to help patients with complicated private health insurance, Medicare, and Medi-Cal billing, which sparked the passion to want to help others in a more holistic manner, leading Diana into the financial planning and wealth management path.
+This experience gave Diana the opportunity to help patients with complicated private health insurance, Medicare, and Medi-Cal billing, which sparked her passion to want to help others in a more holistic manner, leading Diana into the financial planning and wealth management path.

 Diana has more than four years of experience as an associate advisor at Kendall Wealth Partners in Pacific Grove, California, which, like Income Works, partners with Commonwealth Financial Network®.